Stories

 Guido Del Rizzo reflects on his early days in Newfoundland.
 Sometimes, he says, we shy away from our heritage when we reach a new place and try to change in order to fit in.

-Guido Del Rizzo is the honorary Italian Consul for Newfoundland and Labrador.
+Guido Del Rizzo is the honorary Italian consul for Newfoundland and Labrador.
 Originally from northern Italy, he arrived in St. John’s in 1965.
-Since then, he established Del Contracting and has been the owner of Christian’s Pub on George Street in St. John’s for about 40 years.
+He subsequently established Del Contracting and has been the owner of Christian’s Pub on George Street in St. John’s for about 40 years.
 Soccer fans, especially Italians, gather at Christian’s to watch the European games.

 Identity Change Culture Mentality Belonging Immigrant Experience Heritage Language Names